vesoft-inc/nebula-chaos/README.md

 # nebula-chaos

-**This repository has been deprecated, they are no longer maintained.**
+**This repository has been deprecated, it's no longer maintained.**

 Chaos framework for the Storage Service